remorses/elacca/README.md

     <br/>
 </div>

-Reduce your Next.js app server code size by disabling SSR for specific pages.
+Reduce your Next.js app server code size by disabling SSR for specific pages. some change

 ## Why